A. A disturbing message from God.

 c.
 This Daniel, whom the king named Belteshazzar: The queen referred to Daniel by his Jewish name, thus showing respect for his faith and background.

 5. (13-16) Belshazzar asks Daniel to interpret the message.

 Then Daniel was brought in before the king.
 The king spoke, and said to Daniel, "Are you that Daniel who is one of the captives from Judah, whom my father the king brought from Judah?
 I have heard of you, that the Spirit of God is in you, and that light and understanding and excellent wisdom are found in you.
 Now the wise men, the astrologers, have been brought in before me, that they should read this writing and make known to me its interpretation, but they could not give the interpretation of the thing.
 And I have heard of you, that you can give interpretations and explain enigmas.
 Now if you can read the writing and make known to me its interpretation, you shall be clothed with purple and have a chain of gold around your neck, and shall be the third ruler in the kingdom."

 a.
 Then Daniel was brought in before the king: When everything seems great - when the party is going non-stop - God and His servants are mocked, neglected, and hidden away.
-But when the hand of heaven writes on the walls of one’s life a sobering message, panic-stricken worldlings cry out for the one who has the Spirit of God.
+But when the hand of heaven wrote a sobering message, panic-stricken worldlings cried out for the one who had the Spirit of God.

 b.
-I have heard of you: Since Belshazzar didn’t think to call for Daniel himself, it seems that his “hearing” of Daniel was either long ago or just now by the queen.
+I have heard of you: Since Belshazzar didn't think to call for Daniel himself, it seems that his remembrance of Daniel was either long ago or just now by the queen.

 i.
 "This silly and shallow prince hath nothing to say but what was put into his mouth by his wiser grandmother."
 (Trapp)